The Ultimate Guide to Real Estate Video Marketing

 About Inbound Marketing

-The real estate video marketing strategies that win new leads and clients are those that take advantage of the numerous varieties of video that exist.
-Listing videos remain the most popular video agents produce.
+Listing videos remain the most popular types of video for real estate agents.
 Having said that, there are so many more genres of video you can create to make your audience more aware of your business and generate new leads — including the 23 listed below.

 So, allocate some of your real estate video production time and effort toward creating some of these unique video types to add another layer to your online marketing presence.